lesaint/lesaint.github.io/_drafts/using_a_testrule_to_initialize_mockito_mocks_in_junit_tests.md

 }
 ```

-This class takes the Unit test as a contructor argument and simply calls `MockitoAnnotations.initMocks(test)` on it.
+This class takes the Unit test as a contructor argument and simply calls `MockitoAnnotations.initMocks()` on it.

 # Usage

-This TestRule is a method level rule, it is intended to be used as a public, non static property in a JUnit test, annoted with `@Rule`.
+This TestRule is intended to be used as a public, non static property in a JUnit test, annoted with `@Rule`.
 The only constraint is that the property must be placed in the code before any other rule or object instanced during the creation of the test Object which uses a property annoted with either `@Mock` or `@InjectMocks`.

 Sample usage in unit test for a Spring MVC controller :